Artem45464/node-js-template/README.md

     $ cd node-js-template
     $ npm install
     $ npm start
-Your app should now be running on localhost:5000.
+Your app should now be running on
+<a href="http://localhost:5000/" rel="nofollow">localhost:5000</a>

 Deploying to Heroku